• Skip to primary navigation

 • Tabasco sauce to taste

-2. Heat the olive oil and fry the patties 4-5 at a time.
-Add more oil to pan if it gets dry and starts to smoke.
+• Heat the olive oil and fry the patties 4-5 at a time.
+Add more oil to pan if it gets dry.
 (I had my back door open as my smoke alarm gets twitchy when I cook things like this).

-5. Serve the burgers and salsa on a plate.
-Drizzle spoons of the dressing over the patties and the salsa as you wish.
+• Serve the turkey burgers and heirloom tomato salsa.
+Drizzle spoons of the dressing over the turkey patties and the salsa as you wish.
 Alternatively you could toss all of the dressing onto the salsa.

 About Sarah Trivuncic